 I’ll be honest, I hate soup as a kid.
 HATED.

 Whenever my mom would say she was making sopa de pollo for me because I was sick, it felt like punishment.
-Soup was boring to me.
-It’s just seasoned water.
-Ew!
+Homemade chicken soup was boring to me.

 What is Sopa de Pollo?